TanStack/query/docs/src/pages/reference/QueryClient.md

 `setQueryData` is a synchronous function that can be used to immediately update a query's cached data.
 If the query does not exist, it will be created. **If the query is not utilized by a query hook in the default `cacheTime` of 5 minutes, the query will be garbage collected**.

-After successful changing query's cached data via `setQueryData`, it will also trigger `onSuccess` callback from that query.

 > The difference between using `setQueryData` and `fetchQuery` is that `setQueryData` is sync and assumes that you already synchronously have the data available.
 If you need to fetch the data asynchronously, it's suggested that you either refetch the query key or use `fetchQuery` to handle the asynchronous fetch.

 ```js